 Proof creation: Lead gen creates customer stories that fuel demand gen campaigns

-DemandCapture, a sales development company that concluded its independent operations in 2024, combined intent signals with workflow automation to drive meeting volume for clients.
-They used buying signals to identify in-market accounts, then deployed targeted outreach to convert demand into pipeline.
+DemandCapture (a sales development company that concluded its independent operations in 2024) combined intent signals with workflow automation to drive meeting volume for clients.
+Using ZoomInfo's buying signals and FormComplete, they were able to book over 1,000 meetings per month for clients, a direct result of pairing demand gen audience intelligence with lead gen execution.

 Related Reading: How to Optimize Your B2B Marketing Funnel: 3 Friction-Fighting Tips